Shoba was the only stem cell match in the world

 to match with this recipient and potentially save their life.”

-Signing up was easy, and three months later Shoba received a phone call with some very exciting news.
+Signing up was easy - just a few forms and a small sample of her blood and she was officially on the registry.
+Three months later, Shoba received a phone call with some very exciting news.
 She was a match for a recipient.
 Additional tests were needed to confirm the match and Shoba tried not to get her hopes up while she waited for results, but she was excited to think she could help save a stranger’s life.

-Within a few weeks, the match had been confirmed and the team at AMBDR asked if Shoba was willing to go through with the donation.
+Within a few weeks, the match had been confirmed and the team at Stem Cell Donors Australia asked if Shoba was willing to go through with the donation.
 Her answer was a resounding ‘Yes!’

-Unlike a blood donation, stem cell donations require a lot of preparation.
+Unlike a blood donation, stem cell donations require some preparation.
 Shoba underwent a regular blood screening, ECG, X-ray, vein assessment and a full physical to make sure she could safely donate.
 She was also able to chat to the team who would be collecting her stem cells, to ask any questions and learn how to administer her pre-donation injections.

 Shoba also consulted with the haematologist who told her that across the entire global database, she was the only person to match with this recipient.
 The recipient had cancer and needed Shoba's stem cells to survive.
 Understandably, Shoba found this incredible — but also a little daunting.